-Crimea is a peninsula in Eastern Europe, situated on the northern coast of the Black Sea, connected to mainland Ukraine by the Isthmus of Perekop.
-The Crimean Bridge links it to Russia across the Strait of Kerch.
+Crimea is a peninsula located on the northern coast of the Black Sea, connected to mainland Ukraine by the Isthmus of Perekop and linked to Russia via the Crimean Bridge.
+It's bordered by the Black Sea and the Sea of Azov.
 With a population of 2.4 million, its largest city is Sevastopol.
 Crimea is internationally recognized as part of Ukraine but has been under Russian occupation since 2014.
-Its strategic location has made it a historically significant region.

-Following the 1917 Russian Revolution, Crimea experienced multiple short-lived regimes due to its strategic position.
+Following the 1917 Russian Revolution, Crimea experienced many short lived regimes.

-With the October Revolution of 1917, the Russian Empire became the Soviet Union, marking the beginning of a harsh period for minorities in Russia, including the Italians of Crimea.
+In 1917, the October Revolution occurred, which transformed the Russian Empire into the Soviet Union, initiating a difficult period for minorities in Russia.

 In 1918, the Taurida National University was established by the Crimean Regional Government.